Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 Use this credit building cards resource to find the right card for your business.

 There are multiple ways to build good business credit, so don’t feel like there is only one path to take.
-If your business doesn’t need a loan, for example, don’t feel like you have to go into debt solely to build your business credit rating.
+Only consider financing options that align with your current business needs and cash flow.
+Building credit should not require taking on unnecessary debt.

 An easy way to get started is with Nav Prime.
-Not only will it help you check, monitor and manage your business credit, your monthly payment will be submitted monthly as a tradeline to multiple business credit reporting agencies.
+It helps you check, monitor, and manage your business credit — and your monthly payment is submitted as a tradeline to multiple business credit reporting agencies.
+Reporting is not guaranteed.

 Reports and scores are updated monthly when you log in.
 This will help you understand what information companies are reporting about your business, and view both business and personal credit in one dashboard.